 - The building envelope will commence in January 2019.

-The Chairman of the Chelsea Society’s Planning Committee met on 1st February 2017 with the Architect and Planning Consultants acting for the owner, Mr. Howard Raymond.
+The Chairman of the Chelsea Society’s Planning Committee had met on 1st February 2017 with the Architect and Planning Consultants acting for the owner, Mr. Howard Raymond.

-It is expected that the cinema will close and work will start on 3rd April 2017.
-It is expected to reopen in November 2018.
 The Planning Consultants have been requested to liaise with the owners of the Curzon cinema on the King’s Road, which is also being redeveloped, so as to minimise the period of time that both cinemas are closed.

 The new building will provide three cinemas, with a total capacity of c200 seats, which should be sufficient for the cinema audiences normally attracted in Chelsea.
 For films which attract a particularly large audience, the film could be shown on all three screens at the same time.
 It is likely that the cinemas will be leased to the Everyman Cinema company, who do not currently have a presence in the Borough.